Great Cumbungi Swamp: Flora

 The Great Cumbungi Swamp is a highly diverse ecosystem, home to a range of native vegetation types, both in the aquatic biome, as well as the greater flow on area of the swamp.
 The main vegetation type found in the Great Cumbungi Swamp is reed beds, mainly Phragmites australis and Typha orientalis, or common cumbungi, as well as Eucalypt forests, mainly river red gums (Eucalyptus camaldulensis).
-It is estimated that around 2,400 hectares of the Great Cumbungi Swamp is covered by reed beds and over 80% inhabited by river red gums.
+It is estimated that around 2,400 ha of the Great Cumbungi Swamp is covered by reed beds and over 80% inhabited by river red gums.
 Species of lignum (Muehlenbeckia florulenta) and black box (Eucalyptus largiflorens) are also found in the area, particularly on the flood plains.
 There are an estimated 207 plant species in the area, with over 120 of these being water based.

 It is the remnants of the once populous Phragmites marsh that significantly contribute to the Great Cumbungi Swamp as being recognised as a place of national conservation significance.
 Therefore, it is a major aim of conservationists to "maintain 95% of the area of permanent and semipermanent wetland communities in good condition" through controlling the flows reaching the regime, as phragmites require such "semipermanent" flooding events.
 This is further enhanced through the flat gradient of the land, with the alluvial channels of the Lachlan river storing the water for longer periods of time than would occur in steep landscapes.

 River red gums are commonly found in the riparian zone of bioregions, whereby flooding occurs in intermittent periods.
 The tree can thrive in semi-arid areas, such as the Great Cumbungi Swamp, due to their ability to survive up to four years under both dry or flood stress before permanent damage occurs.
 However, recent changes to river regulation in the Lachlan catchment, has led to a reduction of the required flooding events, with evidence of water stress through both a reduction in vigour as well as a die back of the Eucalypt forests, thus the creation of a management strategy to minimise such.

 These outstanding examples of native vegetation, however, are not only threatened by a variation in environmental water flows.
 The communities are also threatened by introduced plant species as well as land clearance, particularly on the margins of the wetland where vulnerability is high.
 This was expressed in the 2010 assessment of the Lachlan catchment rating the ratio of native to introduced species of the Great Cumbungi Swamp as "very poor", whilst the rate of habitat disturbance being identified as "high".

 Cumbungi (Typha orientalis) is commonly found in the Great Cumbungi Swamp.